NetApp/astra-connector-operator/README.md

 Astra Agent Operator deploys and registers a private azure cluster with [NetApp Astra](https://cloud.netapp.com/astra)

 ### To deploy the operator
-Create the namespace for the operator
+####Create the namespace for the operator
 ```
 kubectl create ns astra-agent-operator
 ```
-Apply the astraagent_operator.yaml file to the operator namespace
+####Apply the astraagent_operator.yaml file to the operator namespace
 ```
 kubectl apply -f astraagent_operator.yaml -n astra-agent-operator
 ```
 ### Install the private cluster components
-Create the namespace for the private cluster components
+####Create the namespace for the private cluster components
 ```
 kubectl create ns astra-agent
 ```
-Apply the AstraAgent CRD
+####Apply the AstraAgent CRD

 Update the CRD with the right values.
 Refer to the table below for explanations of the CRD spec
 ```
 kubectl apply -f config/samples/astraagent_v1.yaml -n astra-agent
 ```

-Apply the AstraAgent CRD
+####Check the AstraAgent status
 ```
-kubectl apply -f config/samples/astraagent_v1.yaml -n astra-agent
+kubectl get astraagent astra-agent -n astra-agent
+NAME          REGISTERED   LOCATIONID
+astra-agent   true         22b839aa-8b85-445a-85dd-0b1f53b5ea19
 ```
 ### Uninstall the private cluster components
 - Unmanage the cluster from the Astra UI